ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 4. the maximum length of all sequences (`sequence_length_limit`)
 5. additional preprocessing information (by default how to fill missing values and what token to use to fill missing values)

-The parameters available for preprocessing arehe parameters available for preprocessing are
+The parameters available for preprocessing are

 - `missing_value_strategy` (default `fill_with_const`): what strategy to follow when there's a missing value in a binary column.
-The calue should be one of `fill_with_const`  (replaces the missing value with a specific value specified with the `fill_value` parameter), `fill_with_mode` (replaces the missing values with the most frequent value in the column), `fill_with_mean` (replaces the missing values with the mean of the values in the column), `backfill` (replaces the missing values with the next valid value).
+The value should be one of `fill_with_const`  (replaces the missing value with a specific value specified with the `fill_value` parameter), `fill_with_mode` (replaces the missing values with the most frequent value in the column), `fill_with_mean` (replaces the missing values with the mean of the values in the column), `backfill` (replaces the missing values with the next valid value).
 - `fill_value` (default `""`): the value to replace the missing values with in case the `missing_value_strategy` is `fill-value`.
 - `padding` (default `right`): the direction of the padding. `right` and `left` are available options.
-- `padding_symbol` (default `<PAD>`): the string used as a padding symboly.
+- `padding_symbol` (default `<PAD>`): the string used as a padding symbol.
 Is is mapped to the integer ID 0 in the vocabulary.
-- `unknown_symbol` (default `<UNK>`): the string used as a unknown symboly.
+- `unknown_symbol` (default `<UNK>`): the string used as a unknown symbol.
 Is is mapped to the integer ID 1 in the vocabulary.
-- `lowercase` (default `False`): if the string has to be lowercased before being handled by the formatter.
+- `lowercase` (default `False`): if the string has to be lowercase before being handled by the formatter.
 - `format` (default `space`): defines how to map from the raw string content of the CSV column to a sequence of elements.
 The default value `space` splits the string on spaces.
 Other options are: `underscore`, `comma`, `json` (decodes the string into a set or a list through a JSON parser).
-- `most_common` (default `20000`): the maximum number of most common tokens to be considered. if the data contains more than this amount, the most unfrequent tokens will be treated as unknown.
+- `most_common` (default `20000`): the maximum number of most common tokens to be considered. if the data contains more than this amount, the most infrequent tokens will be treated as unknown.
 - `sequence_length_limit` (default `256`): the maximum length of the sequence.
 Sequences that are longer than this value will be truncated, while sequences that are shorter will be padded.

 ### Sequence Input Features and Encoders

 Sequence features have several encoders and each of them has its own parameters.
-Inputs are of size `b` while outputs are fo size `b x h` where `b` is the batch size and `h` is the dimensionaly of the output of the encoder.
+Inputs are of size `b` while outputs are fo size `b x h` where `b` is the batch size and `h` is the dimensionally of the output of the encoder.
 In case a representation for each element of the sequence is needed (for example for tagging them, or for using an attention mechanism), one can specify the parameter `reduce_output` to be `None` or `null` and the output will be a `b x s x h` tensor where `s` is the length of the sequence.
-Some encoders, because of their inner workings, may reguire additional parameters to be specified in order to obtain one representation for each element of the sequence.
+Some encoders, because of their inner workings, may require additional parameters to be specified in order to obtain one representation for each element of the sequence.
 For instance the `parallel_cnn` encoder, by default pools and flattens the sequence dimension and then passes the flattened vector through fully connected layers, so in order to obtain the full tesnor one has to specify `reduce_output: None`.

-Sequence input feature parameters areequence input feature parameters are
+Sequence input feature parameters are

 - `encoder` (default ``parallel_cnn``): the name of the encoder to use to encode the sequence.
 The available ones are  `embed`, `parallel_cnn`, `stacked_cnn`, `stacked_parallel_cnn`, `rnn` and `cnnrnn`.
 - `tied_weights` (default `None`): name of the input feature to tie the weights the encoder with.
 It needs to be the name of a feature of the same type and with the same encoder parameters.